 One of the main parameters characterizing the quality of LEDs is the CRI index – color rendering index.
 This index shows how much the natural colors of objects are distorted when illuminated by a certain light source.
 For example, High Pressure Sodium lamps have the lowest color rendering index – about 20.
 First generation of LEDs had CRI of about 60-65.
 Modern LEDs have a color rendering index of at least 80.

 Another important parameter characterizing LEDs is the color temperature of the glow, which is measured in kelvins (K).
 The human eye distinguishes objects best and is less tired with a color temperature of 4500-5000K.
 Some poor-quality manufacturers make a marketing trick: they produce lamps with a high glow temperature, from 6000K and higher.
 The fact is that when the color temperature rises, the brightness of the lamp increases.
-The buyer catches the bait of a high brightness parameter that he understands, and does not pay any attention to the temperature of the light.
+The buyer catches the bait of a high brightness parameter that he understands and does not pay any attention to the temperature of the light.

 A modern lamp should be equipped with a high-quality power supply – a driver.
 Otherwise, the lamp will not be able to provide good indicators of reliability and efficiency.
 The market leader of drivers for LED street lighting is company “MeanWell”.
 The main characteristic of the drivers is Power Factor (PF).
 This parameter determines the level of interference that the driver generates into the power network.
 Drivers with low PF produce little interference, but the price for this is low efficiency, compared to drivers with high PF.
 Considering that the power of modern energy-efficient luminaires is low – about 100-150 watts, the interference level, even when using drivers with a high PF, does not affect other electrical devices, and in large enterprises where there are many luminaries, special filters are used to clean these interference from the electrical network.
-Therefore, it is more expedient to use drivers with a high PF – this will still not have an effect on the operation of other electrical devices, but will allow an increase in driver efficiency by as much as 9%.
+Therefore, it is more expedient to use drivers with a high PF – this will still not influence the operation of other electrical devices but will allow an increase in driver efficiency by as much as 9%.

 The manufacturer of high-quality fixtures pays great attention to the lamp’s case, since it is the main supporting element of the structure and the long uninterrupted operation of the device depends on its reliability, durability and degree of protection from climatic factors.

 In addition, the case is a heat sink element that dissipates heat generated during operation of the LEDs.
-With poor heat dissipation, the LEDs overheat and their characteristics deteriorate, and with severe overheating, they can break down.
+With poor heat dissipation, the LEDs overheat, and their characteristics deteriorate, and with severe overheating, they can break down.

 Another feature distinguishing the modern luminaire is the ability to control the luminous flux – dimming, which, in addition to significant energy savings, extends the life of the LEDs by 1.5 times.